anthonypanzz/anthonypanzz/README.md

 Extensive experience architecting and engineering on AWS, which includes designing, building, maintaining, and troubleshooting core services, including Identity and Access Management (IAM), EC2 & S3 security, Virtual Private Clouds (VPC), containerization and orchestration tools like Docker, ECS, ECR, and Kubernetes with EKS, Elastic Load Balancers (ELB), Relational Database Service (RDS), serverless and event-driven architectures, infrastructure as code tools like CloudFormation and Terraform.

-Senior IT Engineer with 8 years of experience in designing, deploying, and maintaining critical communications infrastructure.
+Senior Telecom Engineer with 8 years of experience in designing, deploying, and maintaining critical communications infrastructure.
 Specializing in IP-based network communications and cloud technology for public safety and utility sectors.
 Recognized for problem solving in high-availability environments and reducing system downtime.

 ---
 # 🏆 Certifications and Badges